jayvarner/jayvarner.github.io/_posts/2017-07-23-all-the-screens.md

 Unfortunately, the answer was often yes...yes I do.
 I would try one more time to simplify the interaction.
 Forcing this question to be asked and answered really showed me a sneaky way wire framing has immeasurable value.

 [^why]: I am one half of a software engineering team.
 There is no design team.
 So design falls on me.
 Design is my weak area.
 That is why I am seeking a masters in UXD.

+*Cover image adapted from the the amazing [Hyperbole and a Half](http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html)*